ashababnoor/cheatsheets/cheatsheets/markdown-syntax.md

 **Output**
 As Kanye West said:

-> We're living the future so
-> the present is our past.
+> I'm livin' in the future so the present is my past

 > This is a blockquote
 >> This is a nested blockquote